Tynemouth Priory and Castle: Tynemouth Castle

-Reformation

-In 1538 the monastery of Tynemouth was suppressed when Robert Blakeney was the last prior of Tynemouth.
-At that time, apart from the prior, there were fifteen monks and three novices in residence.
-The priory and its attached lands were taken over by King Henry VIII who granted them to Sir Thomas Hilton.
-The monastic buildings were dismantled leaving only the church and the Prior's house.
-The castle, however, remained in royal hands.
+After his victory at the Battle of Bannockburn in 1314 Robert the Bruce attacked Tynemouth but the castle was successfully defended by a garrison of 80 men-at-arms.
+In 1318 the king appointed a custodian of priory fortifications.
+In February 1390 Richard II, John of Gaunt, and Henry Percy, Earl of Northumberland, all paid large sums of money towards Tynemouth's defences and soon construction of a gatehouse began in the middle of the aforementioned embankment which was complete by the early 15th century.

+The castle remained in royal hands following the suppression of the priory due to its strategic importance.
 New artillery fortifications were built from 1545 onwards, with the advice of Sir Richard Lee and the Italian military engineers Gian Tommaso Scala and Antonio da Bergamo.
 The medieval castle walls were updated with new gunports.
 The castle was the birthplace of Henry Percy, 9th Earl of Northumberland in 1564, during the period when his father, the 8th Earl, was guardian of the castle.

 In May 1594 George Selby and Thomas Power, lieutenant of Tynemouth Castle, captured two fugitives from the court of Anne of Denmark who had stolen some of her jewels.
 Power kept Jacob Kroger, a German goldsmith, and Guillaume Martyn, a French stableman, as prisoners at Tynemouth for five weeks until they were returned to Edinburgh for summary trial and execution.

+William Selby became keeper of Tynemouth Castle in December 1606, succeeding Sir Henry Widdrington.
+An inventory was made of the artillery at the castle.
+Some muskets and halberds in the great chamber and armoury were claimed for the Earl of Northumberland.
+Selby wrote that the house or lodging was uninhabitable and the guns were not mounted.
+His duties involved keeping a light for shipping.

 Subsequent history

-Parish church

-The church remained in use as a parish church until 1668 when a new church was built nearby.
-The ruins of the church can still be seen.
-Beneath them is a small (18 feet by 12 feet) chapel, the Oratory of St Mary or Percy Chapel.
-Its notable decorative features include a painted ceiling with numerous coats of arms and other symbols, stained-glass side windows, and a small rose window in the east wall, above the altar.